chris-cooper/doarama-blog/_posts/2014-08-01-video-photo.md

 ---

-[]()One of our most common support requests is to be able to add photos and video to the 3D map visualisation provided by Doarama&trade;.
+[]()One of our most common support requests is to be able to add synchronised photos and video to the 3D map visualisation provided by Doarama&trade;.
-We have just rolled out a range of changes to support this functionality using the YouTube and Instagram APIs.
+We are excited to announce that we have just rolled out a range of changes to support this functionality via the YouTube and Instagram APIs.
 Let's start with a couple of examples.

 First up is Don Vella mountain biking on the Oaks Fire Trail single track in the Blue Mountains west of Sydney, Australia.